-MGTI's Minority Transplantation Rates are the Highest in Local OPO and Higher Than the US Average
+MGTI's Minority Transplantation Rates for Liver Are the Highest in Local OPOs and Higher Than the U.S. Average

 MGTI is a leader in transplantation to minorities, a subject of intense debate not only in the media but in the academic literature.
 In both contexts it has been noted that these candidates do not receive transplants as quickly as do non-minority candidates.
-Transplant registry data show that MGTI has both wait-list and transplanted minority (African-American, Hispanic/Latino, Asian, Other) populations that exceed regional and national averages (see figures 2 and 3 below from SRTR).
-MGTI takes its commitment to providing access to these populations in the Washington Metropolitan Area very seriously and will do the same in the Baltimore region.
+Transplant registry data show that MGTI has both wait-listed and transplanted minority (African-American, Hispanic/Latino, Asian, Other) liver candidates that exceed regional and national averages (see figure below).
+By contrast, both current programs in Baltimore transplant minorities at significantly lower rates than the MGTI program.
+MGTI takes its commitment to providing access to these populations in the Washington metropolitan area very seriously and will do the same in the Baltimore region.